 - a transforming economy that offers fast-growing opportunities for Australian businesses

 - an appetite for Australia’s premium products and services.”

 Given the opportunities it creates and the fact that negotiations on a trade deal like this originally started in 2011, calling the agreement ‘historic’ is not an overstatement.

 Just over a decade ago, the two countries started negotiations for a Comprehensive Economic Cooperation Agreement (CECA).
 However, despite negotiations undergoing nine rounds, an agreement never eventuated.
 So both countries agreed to suspend negotiations in 2015.

-Then, in June 2020, the two countries formally re-launched CECA negotiations, leading to the recent signing of the interim IA-ECTA.
-While this agreement is now signed, it hasn’t yet been ratified, but legal experts expect it to come into force in the second half of 2022.
+Then, in June 2020, the two countries formally re-launched CECA negotiations, leading to the recent signing of the interim IA-ECTA in June 22.
+This Agreement is in force from 29 December, 2022.

 Looking ahead, both countries are expected to continue working towards a full Comprehensive Economic Cooperation Agreement.